 Take these smart steps to prevent children from choking, but know what to do if it occurs.

-Unfortunately kids most frequently choke on items close at hand: toys and food.
-There are ways to minimize the chances that they’ll choke:
+Unfortunately, children most frequently choke on items close at hand: toys and food.

 - Pay attention to labels when purchasing toys for your child.